-The bustle never stops in Hong Kong’s densely populated centre.
-The former British colony has one of the world's most successful capitalist economies and is known for being one of Asia's fiscal tigers, perched near the top of global economic rankings.
+On the whole, many expats find it relatively easy to live in Hong Kong thanks to its efficient infrastructure and amenities.
+The former British colony has one of the world's most successful economies and is known for being one of Asia's fiscal tigers, perched near the top of global economic rankings.

 Hong Kong has many layers and expats will find that just as they’ve finished pulling back one layer, more swiftly take shape.
 Whether they feel safer in the insular yet comfortable expat scene or prefer to explore the indigenous culture of this age-old port city, an exciting and invigorating experience is guaranteed.

 Official name: Hong Kong Special Administrative Region of the People's Republic of China